 Ellie Osborne

 Ellie began working with clay while studying 3D Materials Practice at the University of Brighton.
-She uses hand building and mould making to create ceramic sculpture and installation inspired by the natural world.
+Using hand-building and mould-making techniques, she creates ceramic sculpture and installation inspired by the natural world, and is Assistant Studio Manager at Bellenden Road.

 Georgie Scully